adityagupta84/Web-Design-Demo-Website/README.md

 About Page (about.html): Provides detailed information about the company and its mission, accompanied by a sidebar describing what the company does.
 Services Page (services.html): Lists the services offered, with a form to request a quote for any of the services.

-## 💡 Features
+## 🎨 Features
-Responsive Layout: The website adapts to various screen sizes, ensuring a great user experience on all devices.
+Responsive Design: The website adjusts seamlessly to different screen sizes, ensuring an optimal user experience on desktops, tablets, and mobile devices.
-Semantic HTML: Utilizes semantic elements like <header>, <nav>, <section>, <footer>, and more for better readability and SEO.
+Semantic HTML: Utilizes HTML5 semantic elements like <header>, <footer>, <section>, <article>, and <aside> to create a well-structured and accessible website.
-Subscription Form: A simple newsletter subscription form where visitors can input their email addresses.
-Contact Form: Allows users to request a quote for services.
+CSS Styling: The site features an external CSS stylesheet that enhances the overall design with consistent styling, custom buttons, and layout adjustments.

 ## 🎨 Technologies Used
 HTML5: For creating the structure and content of the pages.